Pbatch/ClashRoyaleBuildABot/README.md

 <div align="center">

 📌 This bot is under active development and may experience minor issues.
-Please report any bugs so we can fix them promptly.
+Please report any bugs on Discord, and we will fix them promptly.

 <table>
     <tr>